Menu

 • Metastasis (M): Whether the cancer is localized or has spread to distant areas of the body

 A doctor scores each component and assigns a value.
-A doctor will use the scores to determine the mesothelioma stage between 1 and 4.
+A combination of component scores establishes the mesothelioma stage, which is a number between 1 and 4.

 In 1994, the International Mesothelioma Interest Group (IMIG) published the first widely accepted TNM classification for malignant pleural mesothelioma.
-Although the TNM system is most commonly used, there are other systems used to stage mesothelioma.
+Today, doctors generally use the TNM system, but used other systems in the past.

 • The Butchart staging system